 Professor Mark Macklin from the University of Lincoln has been awarded the 2018 Royal Geographical Society (with IBG) Murchison Award for his pioneering research into the study of the form and function of rivers and the interaction between rivers and the landscape around them – so called ‘fluvial geomorphology’ – and its environmental applications.

 The Society’s awards recognise excellence in geographical research, fieldwork, teaching and public engagement and are presented annually in recognition of those who have made outstanding contributions within the sphere of geography.
-The award will be presented by the Society’s President, Nicholas Crane, on Monday 4th June 2018.
+The award was presented by the Society’s President, Nicholas Crane, on Monday 4th June 2018.

 Professor Macklin, who is the founding Head of the School of Geography at the University, oversees the Lincoln Centre for Water and Planetary Health (LCWPH).
 The LCWPH is a pioneering research centre which focuses on solving the most pressing global environmental and societal problems emerging from the world’s largest rivers.
 These include the impact of climate change on extreme floods and droughts, flood-related contamination from metal mining and processing, and water-borne and vector-borne diseases affecting humans and animals.

 Professor Macklin, who also holds the Chair of Fluvial Geomorphology at Massey University in New Zealand, is renowned for his work into river channel and floodplain responses to climate change, long-term human-river environment interactions, flood-risk assessment, metal mining pollution, and the hydrological controls of malaria.